prvdmwrong/prvdmwrong/docs/index.md

     })
     ```

 Providers can `use()` other providers.
-Oh My Prvd will provide its types and
+Prvd 'M Wrong will provide its types and
 figure out a corresponding load order for you:

 === "Luau"